 Handouts: experiments with cache-oblivious matrix-multiplication (handout or full-size slides)

-Brief discussion of spatial locality and cache lines, with examples of dot products and matrix additions (both of which are "level 1 BLAS" operations with no temporal locality).
+Discussion of spatial locality and cache lines, with examples of dot products and matrix additions (both of which are "level 1 BLAS" operations with no temporal locality).
 Discussed matrix storage (row-major and column-major) and effect on algorithms.
 Gave the example of matrix addition A+B, and showed with a little example in Julia that it makes a factor-of-10 difference if we get the loops in the wrong order.

 New topic: accuracy and stability.
 Start with LU factorization, and give example where small roundoff error can lead to huge mistakes.
 The next few lectures will deal with, in reverse order (iii) how to improve LU (pivoting); (ii) how to define/characterize accuracy and stability of algorithms; (i) how to describe roundoff errors and computer arithmetic.